Walking: The Most Underrated Exercise

 For more benefits of exercise click here.

-Making time and committing to a routine is a big hurdle for a lot of people when it comes to making changes to their health, but if you start small by going for a short walk most days, then increase the length of your walks to at least 30mins, you’ll already have practiced the self-discipline and commitment needed to succeed at any other exercise program.
+Making time and committing to a routine is a big hurdle for a lot of people when it comes to making changes to their health.
+But, if you start small by going for a short walk most days, then increase the length of your walks, you’ll already have practiced the self-discipline and commitment needed to succeed at any other exercise program.
 You could add a strength routine to the end of your walks a few times a week or dedicate all the time you’ve committed to walking to a program that includes a combination of cardiovascular, strength, balance and flexibility training.
 But if you’re like me, you’ll love your walks so much you’ll want to continue them even though you’re doing other exercise!

 So how can you incorporate walking into your routine more often?
 Here are some suggestions: